Sweetwater County, Wyoming: Geography

 According to the U.S. Census Bureau, the county has a total area of 10491 sqmi, of which 10427 sqmi is land and 64 sqmi (0.6%) is water.
 The largest county in Wyoming, Sweetwater County is larger than six states and is the eighth-largest county in the United States (not including boroughs and census areas in Alaska).
 Most of the Great Divide Basin lies within the county, comprising the county's northeast quadrant.
+The Continental Divide runs through the county.